Apartment Infested With Spiders

 ANSWER: Spiders, like most arachnids, are predatory.
 The majority spin webs to capture prey, but some are hunters.
 Their diet consists primarily of insects.
 Controlling a population of spiders is best done through reduction of food supply.
-Either by reducing the use of exterior lighting or changing bulbs to yellow “bug lights,” homeowners can decrease the number of insects in their surrounding areas.
+Either by reducing the use of exterior lighting or changing bulbs to yellow “bug lights,” homeowners can help decrease the number of insects in their surrounding areas.

 A help in eradicating an outdoor spider problems is removing habitats friendly to insects—piles of wood and mulch, leaves and tall grass in unkept areas.
 Have the maintenance staff at your apartment complex make sure your doors are closing tightly and make sure the weather stripping is working properly.
 Also, an insecticide barrier around the building can help reduce the number of insects and, therefore, spiders you encounter.

 Indoor spiders can be controlled by routine vacuuming.
 You must get the webs, egg sacs and spiders (when you see them).
 Small sticky traps designed for mice can work well, too.

-The local Orkin branch office can arrange to have Orkin Pest Specialist make an inspection.
+The local Orkin branch office can arrange to have the Orkin Man make an inspection.
 This will be necessary to determine the most effective treatment.
 Please contact them directly for more information or to schedule service.

 The Orkin Man used the information above to also answer the following questions submitted by Orkin.com users: